KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 spreadsheet will interpret ENTER very differently than, say, a web browser.
 Even within a single program, you could be waiting to receive two or more pieces of information, each handled uniquely.
-Therefore, at some point, software has to be able to say, "In the event of a line of text being entered, I'd like to run this code."
+Therefore, at some point, software must somehow express, "In the event of a line of text being entered, I'd like to run this code."

 In fact, let's look at a simple, sequential, so-called "synchronous" program: